Professor, Small Animal Medicine,

-- Taylor SM, Minor K, Shmon CL, Shelton GD, Patterson EE, Mickelson JR. Border Collie Collapse: Owner survey results and veterinary description of video-recorded episodes, Journal of the American Animal Hospital Association, in press, 2014.
+- Taylor SM, Minor K, Shmon CL, Shelton GD, Patterson EE, Mickelson JR. Border Collie Collapse: Owner survey results and veterinary description of video-recorded episodes, Journal of the American Animal Hospital Association, to be published November 2016.

 - Taylor SM, Shmon CL, Su L, Epp T, Minor K, Mickelson JR, Patterson EE, Shelton GD.
 Evaluation of dogs with Border collie collapse, including response to two standardized strenuous exercise protocols.
-Journal of the American Animal Hospital Association, in press, 2014.
+Journal of the American Animal Hospital Association, to be published November 2016.

-- Furrow E., Minor KM, Taylor SM, Mickelson JR, Patterson EE.
+- Furrow, E, Minor, KM, Taylor, SM, Mickelson, JR, Patterson, EE, 2013.
 Relationship Between Dynamin-1 Mutation Status and Phenotype in 109 Labrador Retrievers with Recurrent Collapse During Exercise.
-Journal of the American Veterinary Medical Association, 242 (6): 786-791, 2013.
+Journal of the American Veterinary Medical Association, 242 (6): 786-791.

 - Beggs AH, Böhm J, Snead E, Kozlowski M, Maurer M, Minor K, Childers MK, Taylor SM, Hitte C, Mickelson, JR, Guo LT, Mizisin AP, Buj-Bello A, Tiret L, Laporte J, Shelton GD.
 MTM1 Mutation Associated with X-linked Myotubular Myopathy in Labrador Retrievers.
 Proceedings of the National Academy of Sciences, 107(33): 14697-14702, 2010.